theopin/tp/docs/UserGuide.md

 ![image](https://i.ibb.co/mFJ1nDy/xml-Format.png)

+> :exclamation: Editing XML files can render CheatLogs incapable of reading your cheatsheets.
+You should only change
+>or add such files if you an advanced user of CheatLogs.

 By following this format, you can manually insert cheatsheet files that are recognized by CheatLogs.
 The following sections explore each segment of this format.